Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Defense on Machine Learning Models

-The confidence score masking mechanism defends MIA when the adversary is in the black-box setting and has the advantage of implementation simplicity.
-It directly works on the trained models' prediction vector and thus does not need to retrain the model.
-It is a natural mitigation mechanism against the adversaries who make use of the complete prediction vector of the target classifier.
-However, as we previously discussed, confidence score masking might not be effective as the label-only attacks work well when the model only provides a predicted label and the metric based attacks achieve high attack accuracy on Memguard.
+The advantage of confidence score masking is the simplicity of implementation.
+It directly works on the trained models' prediction vector and thus does not need to retrain the target model.
+It is a natural mitigation mechanism against the attacker who uses the complete prediction vector of the target classifier to implement MIAs.
+However, as we discussed above, confidence score masking might not provide enough privacy guarantees because the label-only attacks still work well, and Memguard is vulnerable to metric based attacks.